HTTPArchive/almanac.httparchive.org/src/content/en/2024/security.md

 The [`Clear-Site-Data` header](https://developer.mozilla.org/docs/Web/HTTP/Headers/Clear-Site-Data) allows websites to easily clear browsing data associated with them, including cookies, storage, and cache.
 This is particularly useful as a security measure when a user logs out, ensuring that authentication tokens and other sensitive information are removed and cannot be abused.
 The header's value specifies what types of data the website requests the browser to clear.

 Adoption of the `Clear-Site-Data` header remains limited; our observations indicate that only 2,071 hosts (0.02% of all hosts) use this header.
 However, this functionality is primarily useful on logout pages, which the crawler does not capture.
 To investigate logout pages, the crawler would need to be extended to detect and interact with account registration, login, and logout functionality – an undertaking that would require quite some effort.
-Some progress has already been made in this area by security and privacy researchers, such as automating logins to web pages [ref to <a hreflang="en" href="https://www.ndss-symposium.org/wp-content/uploads/2020/02/23008-paper.pdf">Shepherd: a Generic Approach to Automating Website Login</a>], and automating registering [ref to <a hreflang="en" href="https://dl.acm.org/doi/pdf/10.1145/3589334.3645709">Automating Website Registration for Studying GDPR Compliance</a>].
+Some progress has already been made in this area by security and privacy researchers, such as <a hreflang="en" href="https://www.ndss-symposium.org/wp-content/uploads/2020/02/23008-paper.pdf">automating logins to web pages</a>, and <a hreflang="en" href="https://dl.acm.org/doi/pdf/10.1145/3589334.3645709">automating registering</a>.

 <figure>
   <table>